conig/msemtools/README.md

     ## 5     5 Ackers (2~       1 -0.333  0.0128  1996 Fello~ Social scie~ Europe
     ## 6     6 Ackers (2~       1 -0.0717 0.0136  1996 Fello~ Physical sc~ Europe

-We need to do some basic prep for this data: In this dataset year data is held in two columns.
-This will ruin our plot so I remove them parentheses and contents from the author column.
+We need to do some basic prep for this data: In this dataset data for ‘year’ is held in its own column as well as the Study column.
+This will ruin our plot.
+I fix this by removing everything in parentheses in the Study column.

 ``` r
 example_data$Study =  gsub("\\s*\\([^\\)]+\\)","",as.character(example_data$Study))